 Stress-Free Tips to Help You Safely Trim Your Cat’s Claws

 Trimming your cat’s claws may sound like a stressful experience for you and your kitty.
 However, it doesn’t have to be!
 Most felines can be trained to tolerate nail trimming, and some might even enjoy it.
 Not sure if you need to trim your cat’s claws?
-Cat in a Flat explains the best way to safely trim Mr Whiskers’ claws, and how you can make it a stress-free experience for the both of you.
+Cat in a Flat explains the best way to safely trim Mr Whiskers’ claws, and how to make it a stress-free experience for the both of you.

 Should you trim your cat’s claws?